From Guitar to Ukulele

 Guitar and ukulele may be more similar than you realize

 If you're a guitarist and you've never held a ukulele, what could you possibly understand about ukulele?
-Lot's actually!
+Lot's actually.
 There are striking similarities between guitar and ukulele.
-Depending on the uke's tuning it may be a virtually one-to-one relationship; sometimes there's a transpositional relationship that's not immediately apparent, but nevertheless, as an experienced guitarist, you possess a lot of applicable knowledge.
+Depending on the uke's tuning it may be a virtually one-to-one relationship.
+And sometimes there's a simple transpositional difference that's not immediately apparent.
+There are several uke tunings, and a number are similar in function.

 Various sizes and tunings